Edge of Sanity: History

 After the release of Infernal in 1997, founder Dan Swanö left the band, citing creative differences with guitarist Andreas Axelsson.
 Following Swanö's departure, Axelsson hired Robert Karlsson, the vocalist of Pan.Thy.Monium, a side project in which Swanö was also involved, and released Cryptic in 1997.
-Despite the efforts to keep the band running, the band split up shortly after the release of Cryptic.
+Despite efforts to keep the band running, they split up after the release of Cryptic.

 In 2003, Swanö revived the outfit as a one-man band with several session musicians, and recorded a sequel to Crimson, Crimson II.
 Immediately after, he re-dissolved the project.

 In 2011, Swanö re-released the Kur-Nu-Gi-A demo as a LP, and a CD edition of it in 2012.

-In April 2024, Century Media Records and InsideOutMusic unveiled plans to reissue both remixed and remastered editions of the band's catalogue, reworked by Dan Swanö himself.
+In April 2024, Century Media Records and InsideOutMusic unveiled plans to reissue both remixed and remastered editions of the band's catalogue, reworked by Swanö.
 Along with the announcement, Century Media released a remix of "Twilight", from the band's 1994 album Purgatory Afterglow, plus a music video for the new track.
 The reissues were released in "chapters" throughout 2024 and 2025, along with remastered versions of Nightingale's records.
 In June 2024, Century Media released the first chapter of reissues, featuring Purgatory Afterglow as well as the band's only EP, 1994's Until Eternity Ends, along with a music video featuring the remastered version of "Black Tears".